AKSW/jekyll-rdf/README.md

 ```

 ### Custom SPARQL Query
 We implemented a liquid filter `sparql_query` to run custom SPARQL queries.
-Each occurence of `?resourceUri` gets replaced with the current URI.
+Each occurrence of `?resourceUri` gets replaced with the current URI.
-*Caution:* You have to separate query and resultset variables because of Liquids concepts.
+*Caution:* You have to separate query and result set variables because of Liquids concepts.
 Example:
 ```html
 {% assign query = 'SELECT ?sub ?pre WHERE { ?sub ?pre ?resourceUri }' %}
 {% assign resultset = page.rdf | sparql_query: query %}